 Click here to know more about these species.

 Wood, when properly used and maintained, will last for decades.
 The USP of wood sourced from B.C., Canada is that it comes from sustainably managed forests.
 These trees are grown as natural forests instead of fast-growing plantations.
 So a tree is allowed to grow in the forest for a minimum of 80 years before it is harvested.
-In fact, some species like Yellow cedar take 200 years to reach a marketable size.
+In fact, some species like yellow cedar take 200 years to reach a marketable size.
 This long term growth provides a very strong and stable high-quality wood fibre.

+British Columbia (B.C) is the world leader in sustainable forest management.
 Canada is the international leader in forest certification with British Columbia (B.C.) contributing more than any other province.
 Wood is the only material with third party certification programs in place to verify that products originate from a sustainably managed source.
 About 95% of B.C.’s forests are publicly owned and priorities for the use of these lands are developed through community-based strategic land and resource management planning.

 B.C.’s Forest and Range Practices Act legislates on-the-ground results.
 It is built on a foundation of professional skills and accountability, and ensures public lands provide a mix of benefits such as timber, recreational opportunities, water quality, wildlife habitat, and countless other values.
 It also regulates construction, maintenance and deactivation of forest roads.
 In addition, the independent watchdog for sound forest and range practices in B.C., the Forest Practices Board, watches over all forestry activities on behalf of the public.